Chaincode for Operators¶

 Org1 and Org2 upgrade the chaincode binaries and repackage the chaincode.
 Both organizations use a different package label.

 Install the new chaincode package on your peers: Once again, you only need to complete this step if you are upgrading the chaincode binaries.
 Installing the new chaincode package will generate a package ID, which you will need to pass to the new chaincode definition.
-You also need to change the chaincode version.
+You also need to change the chaincode version, which is used by the lifecycle process to track if the chaincode binaries have been upgraded.

 Org1 and Org2 install the new package on their peers.
 The installation creates a new packageID.